rmorshea/pybooster/docs/src/concepts.md

     To avoid performance overhead you should try to establish a solution once at the beginning of your program.

-### Nesting Solutions
+### Overriding Solutions

-You can override a dependency's provider by declaring a new solution for it:
+You can override providers for dependency's by declaring a new solution:

 ```python
 from typing import NewType